Skip to Main Content

 Consider the local processes which are relevant to the service and the organisation for the authorisation of PGDs.
-Local arrangements vary.
+Local arrangements will vary.

 Organisational authorisation